 He obeyed his guru and went to the place to meditate.
 Much to his dismay, it was in a market, next to a busy hallway, in the center of a crowded city.
 He was skeptical about meditating in a noisy place for inner quietude.
 Nevertheless, he proceeded.
 As soon as he unlocked the door, a nauseating stench greeted him.
 He soon realized that there was a toilet just above the room.
-For a moment he felt crossed with his guru.
-Then again, the guru must have a reason he thought.
+For a moment he felt cross with his guru.
+Then again, the guru must have a reason, he thought.

 The room was unclean, without any windows, and looked like an abandoned shop.
 There was seepage on the walls and the ground was somewhat wet.
 The waste pipe above was leaking.
-He assumed lotus position and sat down to meditate.
+He assumed the lotus position and sat down to meditate.
 Every so often, he could hear the sound of a flushing toilet.
 He understood that he was meditating directly below a public toilet.
 His restlessness only built up more.

-On the third day, while he was engrossed in such thoughts, the plumbing above him burst and fecal matter fell on his head.
+On the third day, while he was engrossed in such thoughts, the plumbing above him burst and some fecal matter fell on his head.
 Before he could determine his next step, two men walked by.

 “Who is this man?” one asked in disgust seeing the monk smeared in excreta.